Smart thermostats: what they do, how they work, and reasons to get one

 - Frost protection: this feature stops your pipes freezing by turning up the heat if the outside temperature plummets.

 - Holiday mode: this turns your heating down or off when you're away.
-You can also tell it when you're back, and set the ideal temperature for your return.
+You can also tell it when you'll be back, and set the ideal temperature for your return.

 Here’s your at-a-glance summary of all the key benefits of having a smart thermostat:

-- See all kinds of data to help you waste less energy and save money on bills
+- See all kinds of data to help you waste less energy and be more energy-efficient

-- And because of that, they can help cut your bills and save you money
+- Thanks to all that energy-saving, smart thermostats can help cut your bills and save you money

 - Which is also better for the environment, as you reduce your carbon footprint